wilsonmar/wilsonmar.github.io/_posts/2019-06-04-flood-the-internet.md

    <a href="#NewRelicAgentInstall">NewRelicAgentInstall-aws-ec2.sh</a>

-6. Specify <strong>initial run parameters</strong> to control runs of flood.io in the cloud.
+6. Define <strong>initial run parameters</strong> to control runs of flood.io in the cloud (Flood.io account, etc.) in <a href="#flood-run-e2e">flood-run-e2e.sh</a>.
-7. Launch runs at scheduled times to take advantage of AWS Spot Rates.
+7. <a href="#flood-run-e2e">Run "flood-run-e2e" to launch runs in flood.io</a> at scheduled times to take advantage of AWS Spot Rates.

    PROTIP: Automation (shell or Python) scripts to bring up servers and conduct runs are designed to minimize spend (not waste money on idle resources).
 Services are deleted after each run.